What is Chapter 13 Bankruptcy?

-Ensuring that you may be eligible for Chapter 13 means that your total debt must be below a certain amount (the amount or threshold can change; speak with your trusted attorney to ensure that you are below the threshold) and that you haven’t filed for bankruptcy in the last 180 days and been denied due to not showing up to court or complying with the terms.
+Ensuring that you may be eligible for Chapter 13 means that your total debt must be below a certain amount (the amount or threshold can change; speak with a lawyer for Chapter 13 bankruptcy cases in Indianapolis to ensure that you are below the threshold) and that you haven’t filed for bankruptcy in the last 180 days and been denied due to not showing up to court or complying with the terms.

 What Makes Chapter 13 Bankruptcy Appealing?

 Several advantages to filing for Chapter 13 are stopping foreclosure processes, extending secured debt payoff plans (other than mortgages), and the ability to make payments directly to a trustee and avoid communication with creditors.

 Once the bankruptcy process begins, individuals are safe from losing their homes in most cases and can attempt to clear up past-due mortgage payments over time.
 Extending secured debt payments over the life of the bankruptcy process can also offer some breathing room as it may lower some monthly payments.

 Another significant advantage of filing for Chapter 13 is that once the process begins, the debt is considered to be on an automatic stay, which means that most creditors can no longer proceed with collection efforts.